brown-studios/minuet/README.md

 - Maxxfan Deluxe 5100K (not yet tested)
 - Maxxfan Plus 4500K (not yet tested)

-Minuet might also work with other Maxxfan models that have similar electronics.
-Please contact the author if you would like to volunteer to help test Minuet with models that have yet to be tested.
+Minuet may work with other Maxxfan models that have similar electronics.

-## Getting started

-Read these guides to learn how to build, install, and use Minuet.

-1. [Hardware guide](docs/hardware-guide.md): All about Minuet's circuit board
-1. [Fan motor guide](docs/fan-motor-guide.md): How to choose a brushless DC fan motor for Minuet, wire it up, and make adapters for installing it
-1. [Setup guide](docs/setup-guide.md): How to configure Minuet for your motor, network, automation, and accessories
-1. [Installation guide](docs/installation-guide.md): How to install Minuet into your Maxxfan
-1. [User guide](docs/user-guide.md): How to use Minuet once it has been installed

-Good luck and enjoy your fan!

 ## Acknowledgements